 Avoid mass emailing

 When scheduling your campaign, keep your sending volume stable.
+We've noticed that 100 messages/day is more than enough!
 Don’t blast a few hundreds emails every couple of weeks.
 Instead, send the same number of emails to prospects every day.
 It’s crucial to be consistent with outbound and not treat it as a one-off mass send-out initiative.
-Otherwise you’ll trigger SPAM filters if you suddenly email 500 prospects after not sending any emails for weeks.
+Otherwise, you’ll trigger SPAM filters if you suddenly email 500 prospects after not sending any emails for weeks.

 Furthermore, treat the “send immediately” option as a last resort only, as all prospects will be contacted at once.
 Skip this option to send the messages in prospects’ timezones and spread their delivery in time.